[Leggi questo articolo in italiano]

 🏠Where to Stay

-I stayed at Corte Novella and and I genuinely loved it.
-Just steps from the historic center and managed by a young couple, this place felt more like a cute little apartment than a hotel.
+I stayed at Corte Novella and genuinely loved it.
+Just steps from Brescia’s historic center and run by a lovely young couple, it feels more like a charming apartment than a hotel.

 ☕ Heads up: breakfast starts at 7:30am, so if you’re an early bird like me, you’ll have to wait till then for your espresso.
 That’s Italy… I actually had to wander all over the city to find a coffee shop open that early… so just be patient 😅